lumotist/backend/README.md

 To see example error responses take a look at [Permissions](https://github.com/lumotist/backend#permissions).

 ### Delete **(auth token required)**
-Performing a POST request with the users token in the **headers** will delete that user and the auth token.
+Performing a POST request to `/account/delete` with the users token in the **headers** will delete that user and the auth token.

 Example POST request **(headers)**: